 Here, we concentrate on Avebury by leaving photographs of the major standstill at Stonehenge to the archaeologists.

+With an azimuth of 48, Avebury’s Cove is oriented midway between the moon's northernmost rising and the sun's mid-June solstice.
+Here, though, we are only interested in the northernmost rising of the moon, which would be 40 degrees from the north if the horizon was level.
 However, because the cove looks uphill over the Marlborough Downs, the moon is delayed and will rise 44.5 degrees clockwise from the north.
 People who stay overnight at the cove might also be able to watch the corresponding northernmost moonset over Windmill Hill.

-During these critical six months, the moon will also display its southernmost moonrises.
+During these critical six months, the moon will display its southernmost moonrises.
 The southernmost rising moon, Azimuth 140, proves Avebury's West Kennet Avenue of paired stones as an umbilical connection to the timber and stone circle known as the Sanctuary.
-Hence we have the hypothesis for Stonehenge and the whole Stone Age.
+Hence, we have the hypothesis for Stonehenge and the whole Stone Age.

-Moonset from the East Kennet long barrow where the moon descends into a valley, should also be worthwhile, Azimuth 220.
+Moonset from the East Kennet long barrow, where the moon descends into a valley, should also be worthwhile, Azimuth 220.

 For charts telling the time and date of these moonrises and moonsets, I refer to the site, timeanddate.